open-pioneer/trails-starter/docs/tutorials/HowToPublishAPackage.md

 This output is ideal for distributing a final application, but it is not suitable for sharing reusable parts of your application.

 One of the key advantages of the open pioneer client framework is the ability to scale up application development by sharing reusable application components as packages.
-Shared open pioneer packages are similar to "plain" node packages (in fact, they _are_ node packages), but they come with with the additional feature set you have learned already: services of a package are automatically started when needed, styles are automatically applied, etc.
+Shared open pioneer packages are similar to "plain" node packages (in fact, they _are_ node packages), but they come with the additional feature set you have learned already: services of a package are automatically started when needed, styles are automatically applied, etc.

 There are some things to consider and a few steps to follow when indenting to share a package with other developers.